 Students may only repeat a course in which they received a grade of C-, D+, D, D-, F or an NC.
 Degree credit for a course is given only once.
 The grade assigned for each repeated course is permanently recorded on the transcript.
 Grades for all repeated courses will be included in the GPA.

 Repeating Failed Courses

-A student who by the end of any semester has earned 24 credit hours beyond those required for graduation and has fulfilled all specific program and UH requirements may be graduated by action of the student's college/school.
+A student who by the end of any semester has earned 24 credit hours beyond those required for graduation and has fulfilled all specific program and UH requirements may be graduated by action of the student’s college or school.

-Grades are available through the MyUH Services one week after the final examination period each semester.
+Grades are available through MyUH Portal approximately two weeks after the end of the final examination period each semester.
 Grades for courses taken through Outreach College do not follow this schedule.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.

 |Catalog Coordinator, Colleges of Arts and Sciences and Student Academic Services, 2600 Campus Road, QLC 102, Honolulu, HI 96822 :: Web Design by Christine Galiza ::|